exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 ### Monitoring Segments

 In the default state, each volume contains a MASTER segment and a REDUNDANT segment.
-You can use the following command to identify and parse which segments and redundant copies are stored on which nodes:
+You can use the following command to identify and parse which segments and redundant copies are stored on which nodes.
+You should also verify that any reserve nodes are not holding any segments of the data and archive volumes.

 ```bash
 csinfo -R